 The Enterprise Scale Cloud Adoption Framework is a massive library of guidance and best practices on how to move to the cloud.
 While most of it involves Azure technologies such as Azure Monitor, Azure Migration, Azure Automation, and Azure Data Box, there's a lot of advice available on cloud adoption.

-At the HCL Microsoft Business Unit, we have adopted the Enterprise-Scale approach for our customers to provide the benefits of cloud-native designs.
-HCL has created its own flavor of Enterprise-Scale CAF to optimize cost saving for the customer using HCL's North Star Cost optimization framework and hybrid CAF.
+At the HCLTech Microsoft Business Unit, we have adopted the Enterprise-Scale approach for our customers to provide the benefits of cloud-native designs.
+HCLTech has created its own flavor of Enterprise-Scale CAF to optimize cost saving for the customer using HCLTech North Star Cost optimization framework and hybrid CAF.